Home | Tips | Library | Other Authors | Other WP Sites | Writer's Links | Contact | Site Map | Donate

 or this -

-...i.e., all forward slashes, no backslashes (which works in Windows)
+...i.e., all forward slashes, no backslashes (as typically used in Windows)

 Footnote 2

-Note that the PDF dialog does not normally display when the macro is played, so you will want to ensure that all your PDF dialog options have been previously set to your preferences.
+that the PDF dialog does not normally display when the macro is played, so you will want to ensure that all your Publish to PDF dialog options have been previously set to your preferences.

 The code shown in blue are the operative lines.
 Other lines provide messages and feedback to the user, but they can be removed.

-Tip: To copy this macro into your WordPerfect program, see here.
+To copy either macro into your WordPerfect program, see here.
 Macros can also be assigned to toolbars, menus, and keystrokes: see here for more on this.

 // Macro code begins